jermnelson/prospector-cat-ref/pages/bml-2-build.md

 published: 2017-10-05

-The second development cycle for GoldRush BIBCAT began earlier in 2017 and implemented the following changes
+The second development cycle for GoldRush BIBCAT began earlier in 2017 and implemented a number of changes to how the BIBFRAME Linked Data is structured and published to the web for search engine crawling.
+Using this Repository's [Github Issue tracking](https://github.com/KnowledgeLinks/alliance-bibcat/issues), bugs and enhancements are entered and tracked through through-out the build phase.

 <ol>
 <li style="padding-bottom: 1em"><button type="button" class="btn btn-primary" data-toggle="modal" data-target="#bml-2-marc-src-dialog">MARC XML</button>